 10. EPOMAKER SK61.
 It’s a 60% keyboard with hot-swappable switches and customizable RGB lighting.
 It supports a wide range of switches and is compatible with various keycap sets, making it ideal for customisation.

 11. Anne Pro 2.
 The Anne Pro 2 is popular for its compact size, Bluetooth connectivity, and RGB lighting.
-It supports software customisation for key remapping and macros, making it a versatile choice for those looking to personalise their keyboard experience.
+It supports software customization for key remapping and macros, making it a versatile choice for those looking to personalize their keyboard experience.

 We’re a reader-supported publication.
 This article might contain affiliate links.
 It means we may receive a commission if you click a link and buy a product that our maker has recommended.
 The article was written independently.